-Our majority shareholder may pursue decisions that reflect the Czech Government's policy (including the Czech Government's desire for us to build a new nuclear power plant in the Czech Republic).
+Our majority shareholder may pursue decisions that reflect the Czech Government's policy (including the Czech Government's desire for us to build a new NPP in the Czech Republic).

 As of the date of this Base Prospectus, the Czech Republic, through the Ministry of Finance, owns approximately 69.8% of the share capital of ČEZ, the parent company of the CEZ Group.
 As our controlling shareholder, the Czech Republic, through the Ministry of Finance, has the power to elect and remove two thirds of the members of our Supervisory Board.
 Our Supervisory Board elects members to our Board of Directors.
 Consequently, the Czech Republic, through its shareholdings or its positions on our Supervisory Board or our Board of Directors, has and will continue to have, directly or indirectly, the power to affect our operations.
-As a result, certain of our decisions may reflect the Czech Government's policies, for example the dividend policy for state-owned companies and the Czech Republic.
-Complying with such decisions could lead to a reorganisation of ČEZ, by way of a de-merger, spin-off, or otherwise, including a nationalisation of ČEZ or a part thereof.
-Such decisions could also lead to significant capital expenditures as well as the risks inherent in building a nuclear power plant, including debt capacity risks, which could in turn have a material adverse effect on our ratings, share price, business, results of operations and financial condition.
-See also "-The risks and costs associated with increasing our nuclear generation capacity" and "- Future privatization, reorganisation or nationalisation of ČEZ may result in a credit downgrade or may affect our ability to repay debt".
+As a result, certain of our decisions may reflect the Czech

+Government's policies, for example the dividend policy for state-owned companies and the Czech energy policy, which includes the Czech Government's desire for us to build a new NPP in the Czech Republic.
+Complying with such decisions could lead to a reorganization of ČEZ, by way of a de-merger, spin-off, or otherwise, including a nationalization of ČEZ or a part thereof.
+Such decisions could also lead to significant capital expenditures as well as the risks inherent in building a NPP, including debt capacity risks, which could in turn have a material adverse effect on our ratings, share price, business, results of operations and financial condition.
+See also, "-The risks and costs associated with increasing our nuclear generation capacity" and "-Future privatization, reorganization or nationalization of ČEZ may result in a credit downgrade or may affect our ability to repay debt".